aamrits/interview-questions-prep/javascript.md

 # Answers
 #### Q1
 ### ✍How does JavaScript works.
 JS engine archietecture.
 How JavaScript is so fast.
-JavaScript is a dynamically typed language unlike C++.
+JavaScript is a **dynamically** typed language unlike C++.
 ```js
 var x = 17;
 ```
-- when we define "x", we don't worry about the type of the variable or the memory it will take.
+- when we define `x`, we don't worry about the type of the variable or the memory it will take.
 This makes prototyping fast.
 - JS Engine use JIT (Just In Time) Compilation.
 It interpretes and compiles at the same time.
 - Modern JS engines are 2 compilers, one is optimizing compiler.
-Its job is to re-compile "hot functions" with type information and optimize it in the process.
+Its job is to re-compile `hot functions` with type information and optimize it in the process.
 - If the type is changed, then it has to de-optimize (small performance hit).
 - Google Chrome browser's V8 engine is the fastest.
 Here, the baseline compiler is Ignition.
 The optimising compiler is Turbofan.
 The machine code is called Bytecode.
 ![JS Engine 1](assets/js-engine1.png)